duniter/blog-posts/posts/en_EN/2016-10-07-forum-update.md

 We will update this post as soon as the forum is available again.

 > Edit on October 11th 2016: The forum is still available, but be warned: we can interrput it at any moment to process our maintenance scripts.

+> Edit on October 15th 2016: Maintenance is over!